adibis/jekyllNerditya/_posts/2015-03-21-guide-to-neovim.md

     set showmatch           " Show matching brackets.
-    set number              " Show the line numbers on the left side. set formatoptions+=o    " Continue comment marker in new lines. set textwidth=0         " Hard-wrap long lines as you type them. set expandtab           " Insert spaces when TAB is pressed. set tabstop=4           " Render TABs using this many spaces. set shiftwidth=4        " Indentation amount for < and > commands.
+    set number              " Show the line numbers on the left side. set formatoptions+=o    " Continue comment marker in new lines. set expandtab           " Insert spaces when TAB is pressed. set tabstop=4           " Render TABs using this many spaces. set shiftwidth=4        " Indentation amount for < and > commands.

-    set linespace=0         " Set line-spacing to minimum. set nojoinspaces        " Prevents inserting two spaces after punctuation on a join (J)
+    set nojoinspaces        " Prevents inserting two spaces after punctuation on a join (J)

     " More natural splits